A Tutorial on Beyond-Diagonal Reconfigurable Intelligent Surfaces: Modeling, Architectures, System Design and Optimization, and Applications: Signal Processing for BD-RIS

 As discussed in Remark 4, for BD-RIS with tree/forest/stem/band-connected architectures, directly designing the scattering matrix $\mathbf{\Theta}$ cannot fully reflect their mathematical constraints.
 In this case, we should design the admittance matrix $\mathbf{Y}_I$ based on the following problem:

 where $\mathcal{Y}$ denotes the constraint of $\mathbf{Y}_I$ varying according to architectures illustrated in Section \ref{subsec:architecture}.
 The main difficulty in optimizing BD-RIS here lies in the matrix inverse due to the nonlinear mapping between $\mathbf{\Theta}$ and $\mathbf{Y}_I$.
-To tackle this difficulty, there are in general three strategies. \begin{itemize} \item \textit{Closed-Form Solutions:} As illustrated in Section \ref{sec:example}, the channel strength in (\ref{eq:prob_adm}) is upper-bounded by
+To tackle this difficulty, there are in general three strategies. \begin{itemize} \item \textit{Closed-Form Solutions:} As illustrated in Section \ref{sec:example}, the channel strength in (\ref{eq:prob_adm}) is upper-bounded by $|\mathbf{h}_{RI}\mathbf{\Theta}\mathbf{h}_{IT}|^2 \le \|\mathbf{h}_{RI}\|_2^2\|\mathbf{h}_{IT}\|_2^2$, where the equality is achieved when